-On our third day in Singapore, I wanted to go to Gardens by the Bay and feast my eyes on the ethereal man-made Supertree Grove.
+On our third day in Singapore, we wanted to go to Gardens by the Bay and feast our eyes on the ethereal man-made Supertree Grove.
 The grove is full of vertical gardens hat are 25 to 50 metres tall.
 We were also mesmerised by the beautiful sculptures, the vast variety of tropical plants and the lake in the middle of the gardens.

 In the evening, exhausted by all our walking, we sank down on our seats in the bus to be treated to the much talked-about Singapore Night Safari.
 Vague shapes in the dark passed by as we coursed along slowly through the park and the audio guide identified them as deer, lions and other wild animals.
 Getting off the bus and exploring the enclosures of the tiger, hyena and exotic birds was an even eerier experience.

-I had earmarked day 4 as the art and museum day and we went around exploring the arty neighbourhoods of Bras Basah Bugis.
+We had earmarked day four as the art and museum day and we went around exploring the arty neighbourhoods of Bras Basah Bugis.
 We stumbled upon several magnicificent museums and temples including the Singapore Art Museum and the larger National Museum of Singapore, with several educative installations.